microsoft/FluidFramework/packages/tools/client-debugger/client-debugger/src/data-visualization/Overview.md

 If they do not specify this, then the tooling will not generate any visual descriptors.

 To initiate "rendering" (generating visual summary trees), the consumer passes the `GET_ROOT_DATA_VISUALIZATIONS` to request the "root" visual summary.
-This call will return a flat list of "handle" nodes, which include a unique identifier assigned by the system for the corresponding DDS.
+This call will return a flat list of "handle" nodes (represented as a Record), which include a unique identifier assigned by the system for the corresponding DDS.

 The handle node is not useful on its own, but consumers can use its ID to request a visual summary of the corresponding DDS from the system.
 The `GET_DATA_VISUALIZATION` message is used to request such a "rendering" for an individual DDS.